Perspective | A Commerce nominee’s formerly enslaved ancestors ran a taxi service where the department is now headquartered

 Today, the Wormley horse-and-buggy business is long gone.
-But the family saga continues with a sweet symmetry: President Biden has nominated Don Graves Jr., who is Lynch and Polly Wormley’s four-time great-grandson, to be Deputy Secretary of Commerce.
+But the family saga continues with a sweet symmetry: President Biden has nominated Don Graves Jr., who is Lynch and Polly Wormley’s four-time great-grandson, to be deputy secretary of commerce.

 If confirmed, Graves, 50, will report to work at the same location where the family seeds of commerce were first planted 200 years ago.